-The Wheel of Time MUD has personal permission from the late Robert Jordan to operate; a vital difference to other Wheel of Time MUDs.
+The Wheel of Time MUD has personal permission from the late Robert Jordan to operate.
 MUDs are amateur affairs and copyright is not always sought from the rightful owners.
 We are extremely grateful to RJ and his estate for their generosity and willingness to foster the creative spirit.

 Robert Jordan, the author of the Wheel of Time Novels, passed on September 16, 2007, after a protracted struggle against amyloidosis.

-The staff and players have much to thank Robert Jordan for, and we collectively hope that he now rests in the Light, accompanied by the finest pipes and a grand set of bookshelves filled with outstanding works of history, his favourite reads.
+The staff and players have much to thank Robert Jordan for.
+We collectively hope that he now rests in the Light, accompanied by the finest pipes and a grand set of bookshelves filled with outstanding works of history, his favorite reads.

 Image credit: tor.com